joejohnston203/binned_stan_analysis/README.md

 # ricochet_sensitivity
-Stan/morphomodel to analyze the sensitivity of Ricochet at the Double Chooz Reactor
+Stan/morpho model to analyze the sensitivity of any experiment where the data can be binned.
+Specific scripts analyze the sensitivity of Ricochet at the Double Chooz Reactor.

 Requirements
 ======